-ACTION 6.1 ACTION 6.1 CITY OF STIRLING Diagnosis Town Centre area is governed by two separate local ternment authorities, the City of Vincent and City of Stirling ies).
-From a visitor or community perspective, the Town Centre erates as a whole regardless of the boundary between the es.
+ACTION 6.1 CITY OF STIRLING Diagnosis The Town Centre area is governed by two separate local government authorities, the City of Vincent and City of Stirling (Cities).
+From a visitor or community perspective, the Town Centre operates as a whole regardless of the boundary between the Cities.
 Analysis The Cities have identified an opportunity to approach the Town Centre in collaboration where possible and have agreed in principle to collaborate to improve outcomes for the Town Centre.
-Some of these collaborations will include: • Working with and supporting Beaufort Street Network, residents, and local businesses; • Joint approaches on shared issues; • Sharing information and resources; and Being open to innovation, experimentation, and new ideas that support positive growth and vibrancy for the Town Centre.
+Some of these collaborations will include: • Working with and supporting Beaufort Street Network, residents, and local businesses; Joint approaches on shared issues; Sharing information and resources; and Being open to innovation, experimentation, and new ideas that support positive growth and vibrancy for the Town Centre.
 Solution Work collaboratively with the City of Stirling.